dbountouridis/MusicProfileHMMs/README.md

 ```

-Add some annotations on the original sequences and visualize them on the terminal:
+Add some random annotations on the original sequences and visualize them on the terminal:

 ```python
 LABELS = list("-12")